ProScriptSlinger/ProScriptSlinger/README.md

      •   **Algorithmic Trading Development:** Developed trading strategies on platforms like TradingView, QuantConnect, MetaTrader, Interactive Brokers API, TD Ameritrade API, and NinjaTrader.
 Proficient in creating custom alerts, scanners, and specialized research tools.

-     •   **Programming Languages:** Expertise in Python, C#, TypeScript, with the ability to quickly learn proprietary languages used in various algo trading systems.
+     •   **Programming Languages:** Expertise in Python, C#, TypeScript,Rust and Go with the ability to quickly learn proprietary languages used in various algo trading systems.

      •   **Collaborations:** Successfully worked with clients ranging from individual retail traders to executives at multi • billion dollar funds, delivering efficient and effective results across diverse project sizes.